 How to Paint a Brick Fireplace

-Learn how to paint a brick fireplace using a Wagner paint sprayer.
-Painting brick can be tough, but a sprayer makes the job go quickly.
+Learn how to paint a brick fireplace quickly and easily with a Wagner paint sprayer.

 We were painting the brick as part of an entire fireplace makeover, so we started by removing all parts of the fireplace that we were replacing.
 We removed our mantel, vinyl tile on the hearth and we removed our gas fireplace insert.

 Then it’s time to give it a good clean.
 I found vacuuming the brick first picked up most of the small particles making cleaning easier.
-Use a rag with a TSP solution to wash the brick.
+Use a rag with a trisodium phosphate (TSP) solution to clean the brick.
 This will increase the adhesion of the paint to make for a longer lasting paint job.
-Wash it down with just water next.
+Rinse it down with plain water next.
 Vacuum again if this has knocked any more particles loose.
+While you're allowing the cleaned brick to fully dry, you can start masking off the area you'll be paint spraying in.

 Masking is the most time consuming part of painting with a paint sprayer indoors.
 But it’s easy and allows you to paint so quickly and perfectly with ease.
 We used thick kraft paper from the painting section of the hardware store on the floor and hearth.
 We taped this down with painters tape, taking care to tape right up to the trim we were painting with the fireplace.
 We also masked off the inside of the fireplace with this paper.
 If you were painting inside your fireplace opening, you would want to use a high heat rated paint.